 Laura: I’d love to know more about your studio process.
 I see that some of the pieces are acrylic, some oil, and some include collage.
 Are they as unselfconscious as they seem?
 Did they come into being easily and quickly, without a lot of working over – or did you just make it seem that way?
 You let us feel your pain and your aloneness, you invite us to understand, and you allow us in to your experience.
 I suspect that may be in part because your paintings are not too perfect and polished.

 Cortney: The paintings were painted very rapidly with no working over.
 I was discharged in mid-July, and the first painting was done at the end of July.
 Most of the paintings were done in August, six of them, one after the other, usually only a few hours per painting, or less.
 Three were done in September and two in October.
 I actually didn’t know what I was doing, technique wise.
 I painted in my basement in front of an open sliding door, with music playing (most often “The Tallis Scholars Sing Thomas Tallis” or “Agnus Dei, Music of Inner Harmony”).
 Painting also took my mind off my body (I was having a lot of medication side effects) and I really felt blessed to be alive, to be home, and to be standing by the open door with summer all around me, doing something that seemed totally free from “thought.”
-When I finished the last painting, I looked at them and wondered exactly how they came about.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.